kdr-aus/ogma/docs/11 (No) Recursion.md

 --> help: view a list of definitions using `def --list`
 ```

-Although `ogma` lacks first class support for recursion, problems can be solved using
+Although ogma lacks first class support for recursion, problems can be solved using
 conditionals and ranges.
 Below are some examples of where recursion would be used, and how
-one can replicate it in `ogma`.
+one can replicate it in ogma.

 ## Power
+---
 `n` raised to the power of `x` can be written in terms of itself:
 ```plaintext
 n^x :=